 Is there parking?

-This is a big issue if you're checking into A Seaton Dream a Toronto B & B because a lot of inner city places won't have a lot of parking.
+This is a big issue if you're checking into a hotel or resort because a lot of inner city places won't have a lot of parking.
 Most hotels will have underground lots and valet service but check to make sure anyway.

 Can I bring my pet?